plejeune/alt-records/README.md

 ### Prerequisites

-In order to run this software with Symfony 4, make sure you have PHP version 7.1.3 or higher on your system.
+In order to use Symfony 4, make sure you have PHP version 7.1.3 or higher on your system.
 See [official site](https://www.php.net/) for details.

 ### Installing